 With these options, if the percent of free space in a generation falls below 40%, then the generation expands to maintain 40% free space, up to the maximum allowed size of the generation.
 Similarly, if the free space exceeds 70%, then the generation contracts so that only 70% of the space is free, subject to the minimum size of the generation.

 As noted in Table 4-1, the default maximum heap size is a value that's calculated by the JVM.
-The calculation used in Java SE for the parallel collector and the server JVM are now used for all the garbage collectors.
-Part of the calculation is an upper limit on the maximum heap size that's different for 32-bit platforms and 64-bit platforms.
+The calculation used in Java SE for the Parallel collector are now used for all the garbage collectors.
+Part of the calculation is an upper limit on the maximum heap size for 64-bit platforms.
 See Parallel Collector Default Heap Size.
 There's a similar calculation for the client JVM, which results in smaller maximum heap sizes than for the server JVM.

 The following are general guidelines regarding heap sizes for server applications: